vyxnn/vyxnn.github.io/_posts/projects/2018-1-1-unimelb-love-letters.md

 ### Final

 The final result is that all of the components are combined to schedule posts for the page, at variable intervals dependent on how many submissions we received recently.
 It has been really helpful in reducing the amount of work that the team has, and allowing us to redirect our time into engaging with our community, such as creating a club.
-While I do have a interest in developing an AI to filter submissions in the future, it would require a lot more nuance in how it is used, to ensure that it is not unfairly approving or rejecting posts from user biases.
+I do however feel that it has lowered the engagement of the admin team with the page, as we now only need one person to read and approve posts which tends to be a more individual job.
+Perhaps when passing over the duties to a new team, we could encourage them to vote or discuss submissions more.
+I also have an interest in developing an AI to filter submissions in the future, but it would require a lot more nuance in how it is used, to ensure that it is not unfairly approving or rejecting posts from user biases.
 <br><br>
 Posts on our page:<br><br>
 <iframe src="https://www.facebook.com/plugins/page.php?href=https%3A%2F%2Fwww.facebook.com%2FUoMLoveLetters&tabs=timeline&width=500&height=300&small_header=false&adapt_container_width=true&hide_cover=false&show_facepile=false&appId" width="800px" height="300px" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share"></iframe>